 Old World Tradition...Out-of-this-World Celebration!

-For nearly 100 years, Monroe's Historic Courthouse Square has served as a scenic backdrop to the festival grounds, with a celebration attracting crowds of revelers ready to yodel, polka, and consume cheese by the truckload.
+For more than 100 years, Monroe's Historic Courthouse Square has served as a scenic backdrop to the festival grounds, with a celebration attracting crowds of revelers ready to yodel, polka, and consume cheese by the truckload.

 Come and meet all of our friendly animals at our educational farm petting zoo located in Waterford, WI.
 Our philosophy is "Learning Can Be Fun!!!!"

 Hands-on learning about our pigs, cows, goats, sheep, chickens, turkeys, ducks, geese, donkeys, horses, and much more.